SimonWaldherr/golang-examples/readme.md

 ## about

 My first contact with [golang](http://golang.org) was in 2009, but then we went different ways.
-Now i want work again with golang and help others with their first contact.
+Now i want work again with golang and help others with their *first contact*.
 These examples explain the basics of golang.
 There will be more examples from time to time.

 ## install go(lang)